2022 Ferndale earthquake: Damage

-Initial reports (via radio scanner traffic) indicated several houses were damaged, numerous gas leaks, and power outages in Rio Dell.
+Initial reports (via radio scanner traffic) indicated several houses were damaged, numerous gas leaks, and power outages in Rio Dell, California.
 Fifteen buildings collapsed or were severely damaged, including one in a fire caused by the tremors.
 About 100 people were displaced due to damaged homes.
 Glass windows in stores were shattered and homes knocked off their foundations.
-At Loleta, bricks toppled from the former Humboldt Creamery building.
-Some businesses in Fortuna and Ferndale sustained damage at storefronts and products fell.
+At Loleta, California, bricks toppled from the former Humboldt Creamery building.
+Some businesses in Fortuna, California and Ferndale sustained damage at storefronts and products fell.
 A total of up to 150 homes were damaged or destroyed due to the quake, most of them in Rio Dell.

-Pacific Gas and Electric (PG&E) at first estimated that 50,000 people were without power in Humboldt County, a number later revised to 60,000.
+Pacific Gas and Electric Company (PG&E) at first estimated that 50,000 people were without power in Humboldt County, a number later revised to 60,000.
 The California Independent System Operator (CAISO) declared a transmission emergency.
-Phones were alerted as far south as the San Francisco Bay Area.
+Phones were alerted of the coming earthquake as far south as the San Francisco Bay Area.
 As of 4:25 am.
 PST, PG&E revised the total of customers without power to 71,170.
 Caltrans District 1 closed the Fernbridge over the Eel River on California State Route 211 due to four cracks which could cause the road itself to slide off.
-The California Office of Emergency Services (Cal OES) is coordinating the responses of local governments (including tribal authorities), Cal Fire, Caltrans, the California Geological Survey, and the California Highway Patrol.
-Cal Poly Humboldt was closed to all except essential personnel as of 7:16 am.
+The California Office of Emergency Services (Cal OES) coordinated the responses of local governments (including tribal authorities), Cal Fire, Caltrans, the California Geological Survey, and the California Highway Patrol.
+Cal Poly Humboldt University was closed to all except essential personnel as of 7:16 am.

 Response

 The earthquake activated ShakeAlert, USGS's earthquake early warning system for the West Coast.
 Three million people in northern California and southern Oregon received warnings on their smartphones.
-Sensors at Fortuna detected the earthquake at 02:34 and issued warnings as far as the California–Oregon border, south of San Jose, past Shasta County and to Medford, Oregon.
-The warning issued was the most widespread since the system went public in 2019.
-The National Oceanic and Atmospheric Administration (NOAA) did not issue a tsunami alert.
+Sensors at Fortuna detected the earthquake at 02:34 and issued warnings as far as the California–Oregon border, south of San Jose, California, past Shasta County, California and to Medford, Oregon.
+The warning issue was the most widespread since the system went public in 2019.
+The National Oceanic and Atmospheric Administration (NOAA) did not issue a tsunami alert and no tsunami occurred.
+Many local NGOs and government entities responded, including Humboldt County Office of Emergency Services, Humboldt County Department of Health and Human Services, Pay It Forward Humboldt, and World Central Kitchen.